'Ignorance is bliss' for McIlroy in major quest

 He arrives in Tulsa in decent form, having equalled the lowest final-round score in Masters history to finish runner-up to world number one Scottie Scheffler at Augusta National in April.

-He followed that with a top-five at Wells Fargo in his only tournament between the Masters and this.
+He followed that with a top-five placing at Wells Fargo in his only tournament between the Masters and this.

+However, unlike Tiger Woods - who undertook a scouting trip to the venue where he won in 2007, but which has since been significantly renovated by architect Gil Hanse in recent years - McIlroy's preparation has been restricted to watching online videos.

+"The Fried Egg [Twitter account] did a little video with Gil that they sent out there so I watched that," McIlroy said.

-McIlroy said Europe's chastening Ryder Cup defeat by the United States at Whistling Straits last year was "big turning point" in his career.
+McIlroy said Europe's chastening Ryder Cup defeat by the United States at Whistling Straits last year was a "big turning point" in his career.

 The four-time major winner's only point at in the record defeat came in Sunday's singles against Xander Schauffele.